-I ran for alderwoman because I love this community.
+I first ran for alderwoman because I love this community.
 St. Louis has been a wonderful place for me to live and raise a family.
 I want everyone here to feel that way.
 We have a lot of work to do as a city and what I bring to my work on the Board of Aldermen is my experience as a neighbor, a mom, and a community advocate.

 I’ve lived in the 28th ward since 2003, raising my children and serving my community.
 I moved to St. Louis in 1997 and the Central West End in 2003.
 It's where I bought my first house and started raising my children, and it's where I fell in love with St. Louis.
 I moved to the Skinker-DeBaliviere neighborhood in 2016.
 It’s where my children have been attending school since 2007, so it immediately felt like home, too.

 I earned my bachelor’s degree in environmental studies and a law degree from Washington University.
 Between undergraduate and law school I volunteered in Guatemala and then started a family.
 As a young woman new to motherhood, I craved community so I sought it out everywhere my stroller could reach.
 I worked with other parents in the neighborhood to organize playgroups, holiday parties, and discussion panels on educational options.
 Questions about where to send our kids to school and what to do about crime came up over and over.
 I made it my mission to greet every young parent I saw in the neighborhood — whether they were getting groceries, standing at the bus stop, or walking sleepy-eyed behind a stroller.
 A few of us started a nonprofit, Central West End Families and Friends, with the mission of attracting and keeping families in the neighborhood.
 We helped develop Samuel Kennedy Park, a small parcel of land at the northern edge of the neighborhood for families to gather.